savarin/pyraft/README.md

-# pyraft
+# raft

-pyraft implements the Raft distributed consensus algorithm.
+raft implements the Raft distributed consensus algorithm.

 ## Quickstart

 The Raft cluster consists of 3 servers.
-To start each server, run the respective command in a new terminal window.
-A numbered prompt indicates the server is running.
+To start each server, run the following commands in three separate terminal windows.
+A numbered prompt indicates the server is running, with the current role of the server by prompt color - red for follower, yellow for candidate and green for leader.

 For server 1:

 ```shell
 > python src/raftserver.py 1